Does progesterone cream help with Fibromyalgia?

 by: Wray

 Hi Fiona I'm happy the Natpro helped you, it's a pity you stopped.
 I started using it when I was 48 and I'm still using it 15 years later!
 Progesterone does help pain, particularly if caused by excess oestrogen.
 This is an inflammatory, excitatory hormone.
 I suggest 100-200mg/day progesterone, I use about 170mg/day.
 Some of this I use in my vagina at night.
 I've done this for five years now and don't have any problems with dryness, inflammation or candida.
 Candida is an indication your oestrogen is too high.
 I've found the amount for hot flushes has to be 400mg/day for a few days before they reduce or stop.
 You'll have to experiment, if you need the high amount, please reduce slowly once the flushes resolve.
 But read our page on Oestrogen Dominance first.
 Progesterone also has parasiticide activity, and inhibits the growth of some bacteria and pathogenic fungi, so could help the IC.
 See here, here, here, here, here and here.
 It's also an effective anxiolytic, so are many nutrients, please see our page on Anxiety.
 I suspect you are short of vitamin D as you live in the UK.
-A lack of vitamin D is directly linked to fibromyalgia, see here and gut problems, see here and here.
+A lack of vitamin D is directly linked to fibromyalgia, see here and here, and gut problems, see here.
 And here are more papers on pain and vitamin D, see here, here, here, here and here.
-Please have a test done, for more info see the Vitamin D council and GrassrootsHealth websites.
+Please have a test done, for more info see the Birmingham Hospital and GrassrootsHealth websites.
 Take care Wray

 Click here to add your own comments

 Join in and write your own page!
 It's easy to do.
 How?
+Simply click here to return to Progesterone faq.

-Search over 3,000 pages on this site...
+Search over 8,400 pages on this site...